Surihix/Surihix.github.io/README.md

 This is a winforms app, that has multiple options to extract data from specific file formats from the PS2 games, Drakengard 1 and 2.

 ## [Drakengard 3 Music Maker](https://github.com/Surihix/Drakengard3MusicMaker)
-This winforms app for the PS3 game Drakengard 3, that allows a modder to replace any of this game's music file with a custom music file of their choice.
+This is a winforms app that allows a user to replace any of the music file from the PS3 game Drakengard 3, with a custom music file of their choice.

 ## [Drakengard 3 xxx To mp3 extractor app](https://github.com/Surihix/Drakengard3xxxToMp3)
 This app helps in extracting the audio files from Drakengard 3 to a playable mp3 format. this was earlier designed to be a part of the music maker app but was eventually made as a separate console app to allow batch conversion of multiple audio files.